meeravarshneya1234/COVID19Drugs_ArrhythmiaRisk/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Citation
-Varshneya, M., Irurzun‐Arana, I., Campana, C., Dariolli, R., Gutierrez, A., Pullinger, T.K. and Sobie, E.A.
-(2021), Investigational treatments for COVID‐19 may increase ventricular arrhythmia risk through drug interactions.
+Varshneya, M., Irurzun-Arana, I., Campana, C., Dariolli, R., Gutierrez, A., Pullinger, T.K. and Sobie, E.A.
+(2021), Investigational Treatments for COVID‐19 may Increase Ventricular Arrhythmia Risk Through Drug Interactions.
 CPT Pharmacometrics Syst.
-Pharmacol..
-Accepted Author Manuscript. https://doi.org/10.1002/psp4.12573
+Pharmacol., 10: 100-107. https://doi.org/10.1002/psp4.12573